Ostrya virginiana aka American Hop Hornbeam

 American Hop Hornbeam, Ironwood, Eastern Hop Hornbeam

-How to care for American Hop Hornbeam
+How difficult is it to take care of American Hop Hornbeam

 Caring for American Hop Hornbeam is a breeze, as it is highly adaptable and forgiving to minor neglect.